omgnetwork/elixir-omg/docs/dex_design.md

 In conjunction with off-chain markets, on-chain markets that are maintained by the child chain consensus system is planned.
 Further research will be performed in this area to identify how on-chain markets fit into the ODEX market model.

-The research may occur in parallel to the development of off-chain markets, but development will initially commence with Constrained Custody (phase 1 and 2).
+The research may occur in parallel to the development of off-chain markets, but development will initially commence with Restricted Custody (phase 1 and 2).

 As was stated previously it is thought that viable and useful on-chain markets would be: